 Here we have created a library of resources, especially for you.
-Throughout your time as a committee member you will need the documents available here to assist your sport’s activity on a regular basis.
-So, without further ado, take a look at the selection below and download whatever your team currently needs!
+Throughout your time as a committee member you will need the documents available here to assist your society’s activity on a regular basis.
+So, without further ado, take a look at the selection below and download whatever your society currently needs!

-The best way to get advice about running a successful team is by attending Committee Training.
+The best way to get advice about running a successful society is by attending Committee Training.
 Email your SU at firstname.lastname@example.org for more info!

 This is where you'll find EVERYTHING you need to know about running and participating in student activities.

 The document that outlines how Activities should function.